swe0121/void-flapgame/README.md

 definitely did not look at another extremely similar game and go "yeah imma make that."

-you play as some square thing that is still called `bird.png` for some reason and try to fly through neon buildings without dying.
+you play as **VOID**, a square mf whose main purpose in life is apparently flying through neon buildings and trying not to explode.

 ## how to play

-- press space or click to flap
+- press space or click to flap on laptop/desktop
+- tap the screen to flap on mobile
 - fly through the gaps
 - don't hit the buildings
 - don't hit the ground